First, I thought I'd go towards the western end of the island from where one could allegendly see the island of Lastovo.

 ... and things that look like they'll be lying by the roadside for quite some time.

+As much as I absolutely love the island paradise, I was surprised to see so much trash in the middle of a National park.
+Does anyone overlook its roads and roadsides?
+Would it hurt anyone if the park authorities would trace down and punish those who think they can do whatever they want, leaving their garbage literally everywhere?
 It certainly left a bad impression on me and I'd really love to see an improvement next time I visit.
 Wait, what, did she say "next time"?
 Well, by now I've fallen so much in love with the Dalmatian gem that I could easily imagine discovering a German side within me that would make me spend each summer holidays in the same place for a period of at least 30 years.

 And as my Mljet getaway was slowly coming to an end, I thought I'd for once use the cute little electrical train that is driving along the coastline of the GreatLake on a daily basis.
 One ride from Mali most to the end of the village of Soline...